Nested Deep Learning Model Towards A Foundation Model for Brain Signal Data: Introduction

-We propose the model and estimator in Section \ref{sec:meth}, and present the deep learning estimation procedure in Section \ref{sec:est}.
-Furthermore, we illustrate the theoretical property of the estimator in Section \ref{sec:th}.
-We evaluate NDL on the real data set in Section \ref{sec:real} and some simulated datasets in Section \ref{sec:simu}.
+The rest of the paper is presented as follows.
+We introduce the three real datasets and their preprocessing procedures in Section~\ref{sec:data}.
+Then we introduce the model in Section~\ref{sec:meth}, and present the deep learning estimation procedure and the asymptotic consistency in Section~\ref{sec:est}.
+Finally, we demonstrate the performance of NDL on the three real datasets and its comparison with existing methods in Section~\ref{sec:real}.